What is the difference between the Living Wage & the National Minimum Wage?

 Minimum Wage Rates:

-It will start next year at £7.20 per hour.
-Despite the name, this new rate is essentially a new Minimum Wage for the over 25s.
+It started at £7.20 per hour.
+Despite the name, this rate is essentially a new Minimum Wage for the over 25s.

-This means that from April 2016, the National Minimum Wage rates will be:
+As of April 2017, the National Minimum Wage rates are:

 |Year||25 and over||21 to 24||18 to 20||Under 18||Apprentice|